XantreDev/preact-signals-talk/presentation/slides.md

 ````

 <!--
+Can we make our components hierarchy cheap?
+Can we abstract when we want to?

-Are there something better?
-Components is cheap
+Yes - there is Solid.js approach.
 Difference:
 - components is executes once
 - no VDOM

 How:
-- reactive system
 - know exactly what need to be reexecuted

-- huge component will be executed only once
+It's build on top of reactive system
 -->

 ---